Ibraheemraw/eReminder/README.md

         - Email
         - Description (Something about the person to help you remember them)
         - The location where you met the person (To save the location you long press on the Map and type in the location of the place you met them.)
+        - Genterates a notification that notifies you within an hour after creating the connection

     ![CreatationView1](https://media.giphy.com/media/9A5fAni7pY7MrnEbox/giphy.gif)![CreatationView1](https://media.giphy.com/media/MWu51c6bNKdxC5VOsl/giphy.gif)![CreatationView1](https://media.giphy.com/media/6EcxyycU8h064clecb/giphy.gif)![CreatationView1](https://media.giphy.com/media/p3qSxkhMoTdn0z8tJa/giphy.gif)
 ## Technologies